winniegithubrit/Phase1-project/README.md

 2. One is able to play the song on the app just by clicking on the song image
 3. One is able to delete songs from the playlist
-4. One is able to add songs of their choice to the playlist Languages used:
+4. One is able to add songs of their choice to the playlist
+5. one is able to add a like to the songs individually Languages used:
 1. Javascript
 2. CSS